leilani-heather/magic-eight/README.md

 ![Screenshot of App v.0](./assets/browserScreenshot.png)

-### Feel free to clone it down, make it your own, fix bugs, write some tests, update the styling - whatever you'd like.
+### Feel free to fork & clone it down, make it your own, fix bugs, write some tests, update the styling - whatever you'd like.
 It's all yours.

 ### Bug Report 🐞
 - Buttons currently push a query string into the URL on key press / `enter` or `return`.